 At a Glance

-After the complaint against Rumsfeld was dismissed in November 2007, CCR appealed the decision to the General Prosecutor of Paris, who, on February 27, 2008, dismissed it, arguing that Rumsfeld was immune for acts he committed while in office.
-A separate action is pending regarding the torture of French detainees at Guantánamo.
+An action regarding the torture of French detainees at Guantánamo is pending.
+In a separate case, after a complaint against Rumsfeld was dismissed in November 2007, CCR appealed the decision to the General Prosecutor of Paris, who, on February 27, 2008, dismissed it, arguing that Rumsfeld was immune for acts he committed while in office.

 One hundred and fifty-five countries, including France and the United States, are party to the United Nations Convention Against Torture (CAT).
 Those countries have committed to investigating, prosecuting, and punishing torturers.